-UTM KL is in its own local community affiliated with UTM, offers leading-edge programmes at bachelor and graduate degree levels and provides services both locally and internationally.
-In the current academic session, the UTM KL is offering full-time undergraduate programmes and postgraduate programmes under its four major faculties: The Razak Faculty of Technology and Informatics, Azman Hashim International Business School, Faculty of Social Sciences and Humanities and Malaysia-Japan International Institute of Technology (MJIIT).
-Some of these faculties also offer part-time executive programmes for working professionals.
-In addition, part-time and modular programmes are provided by UTMSPACE (The School for Professional and Continuing Education).
+UTMKL is in its own local community affiliated with UTM, offers leading-edge programmes at bachelor and graduate degree levels and provides services both locally and internationally.
+In the current academic session, the UTMKL is offering full-time undergraduate and postgraduate programmes under its three major schools: Faculty of Artificial Intelligence (FAI), The Azman Hashim International Business School (AHIBS) and The Malaysia Japan International Institute of Technology (MJIIT).
+Some of these schools also offer part-time executive programmes for working professionals.
+In addition, part-time and modular programmes are run by UTMSPACE (The School for Professional and Continuing Education).

-There are several centers of excellence in UTM KL which carry out research activities and also offer some academic programmes.
+There are several centres of excellence in UTMKL which carry out research activities and also offer some academic programmes.
 Other major supporting units include the branch offices of Innovation & Commercialization Center (ICC), School for Graduate Studies (SPS) and UTM International.
-Their presence at UTM KL would be supportive of the Campus key results areas and its strategic objectives.
+Their presence in the Campus would be supportive of the Campus key results areas and its strategic objectives.